-Remove recursively all .\ files inside folder containing metadata information for Apple operating systems, these files can appear when unzipping a file that has been created in Macos.
-This tool will remove only files matching the pattern if there is file without the prefix too.
+Remove recursively all .\ files inside folder, these files are created by Apple OS when the underlying filesystem cannot store metadata associated to files (they could appear when unzipping a file that has been created in Macos).
+This tool will remove only the .\ files that are accompanied with a file without that prefix (it will remove .\file.txt only if file.txt exists).